gitlabhq/gitlabhq/doc/installation.md

 ## Platform requirements:

-**The project is designed for the Linux operating system. **
+**The project is designed for the Linux operating system.**

 It may work on FreeBSD and Mac OS, but we don't test our application for these systems and can't guarantee stability and full functionality.

-We officially support next Linux Distributions:
+We officially support (recent versions of) these Linux distributions:

-- Ubuntu
+- Ubuntu Linux
-- Debian
+- Debian/GNU Linux

 It should work on:

 - Fedora
 - CentOs
-- Red Hat
+- RedHat

-It can work on:
+You might have some luck using these, but no guarantees:

- - Mac Os
+ - MacOS X
  - FreeBSD

-It 100% **wont** work on  Windows
+Gitlab does **not** run on Windows and we have no plans of making Gitlab compatible.

 ## This installation guide created for Debian/Ubuntu and properly tested.

 The installation consists of 6 steps:

-1. install packeges.
+1. Install packages / dependencies
-2. install ruby
+2. Install ruby
-3. install gitolite
+3. Install gitolite
-4. install gitlab and configuration.
-Check status configuration.
+4. Install and configure Gitlab.
-5. server up.
-6. run resque process (for processing queue).

-** Before submit an installation issue - please check if you followed all steps **
+5. Start the web front-end
+6. Start a Resque worker (for background processing)

+### IMPORTANT

+Please make sure you have followed all the steps below before posting to the mailinglist with installation and configuration questions.

+Only create a Github Issue if you want a specific part of this installation guide updated.

+Also read the [Read this before you submit an issue](https://github.com/gitlabhq/gitlabhq/wiki/Read-this-before-you-submit-an-issue) wiki page.

 > - - -
 > First 3 steps can be easily skipped with simply install script: